What's the difference between divorce and annulment?

 How can Slater and Gordon help?

 Many of our experts are members of Resolution, which is an organisation of lawyers that promotes a constructive approach to family law.
 Wherever possible, we help our clients to avoid going to court, therefore keeping expenses, stress and conflict to a minimum.
-A number of our team are also trained as collaborative lawyers, which is a client-led approach to law that focuses on building structured settlements around their individual needs.
+Our initial consultation costs just £99 for family law advice.

 The best solicitors to fight your corner!
 I struggled with a nasty unmarried couple dispute alone for over a year before biting the bullet and paying for proper legal support.
 I had one previous experience with a cheaper less well-known solicitor and I just felt completely let down and not a priority.
 But with S&G - from start to finish, I felt supported 100% and valued.
 B L (family and personal matters case)